CodeJugalbandi/FunctionalProgramming/melodies/everythingIsALambda/README.md

 l(4)
 ~~~

 **KRISHNA** Hey, what about functions, how are they defined?
-Lets say I want to define a function
-to square a number.
-I define a function that takes in a number and .
+Lets say I want to define a function to square a number.
+In Dr. Racket, I can define a square function that takes in a number like this
 ~~~
 (define (square x) (* x x))
 (square 4)